-Admission to the graduate degree program in Urban and Regional Planning is governed by the regulation of the Division of Graduate Studies and Urban and Regional Planning.
+Admission to the graduate degree program in Urban and Regional Planning is governed by the regulation of the Division of Graduate Studies and Department.
 The following criteria must be met:

-- 1. Admission by the Division of Graduate Studies. - 2.
-A minimum grade point average of 3.0 on a 4.0 scale: - 3.
-Satisfactory performance on the Graduate Record Examination or equivalent test; - 4.
-Demonstrated promise for successful academic achievement in professional graduate work; - For international students, indication of adequate financial support and satisfactory performance on TOEFL demonstrating oral and written proficiency; - 6.
-Three letters of recommendation; - 7.
-Personal interview with a faculty member where practical.
+- 1. Admission by the Division of Graduate Studies. - A minimum grade point average of 3.0 on a 4.0 scale;

+- Satisfactory performance on the Graduate Record Examination or equivalent test; - Demonstrated promise for successful academic achievement in professional graduate work; - For international students, indication of adequate financial support and satisfactory performance on TOEFL demonstrating oral and written proficiency; - Three letters of recommendation; - Personal interview with a departmental faculty member where practical.

-Urban and Regional Planning offers courses on a semester basis.
+The Department offers courses on a semester basis.
 Forty-nine credit hours are required for a master's degree.
 A basic core and three areas of concentration (Community Development and Housing, Environment and Land Use, and Urban Design) are offered.
 A thesis or major report option may be elected.
-A non-credit summer internship is required of inexperienced students.
+A noncredit summer internship is required of inexperienced students.